apache/dolphinscheduler/docs/docs/en/guide/task/flink.md

 (1) When the program type is Java, Scala or Python, the worker submits the task `flink run` using the Flink command.
 See [flink cli](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/deployment/cli/) for more details.

-(2) When the program type is Sql, the worker submit tasks using `sql-client.sh`.
+(2) When the program type is SQL, the worker submit tasks using `sql-client.sh`.
 See [flink sql client](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sqlclient/) for more details.

 ## Create Task